keboola/component-servicenow-tables/README.md

 =============

 ## ServiceNow table extractor configuration
- - Username (user) - [REQ] a username used to log in to ServiceNow
+ - Username (user) - [REQ] username used to log in to ServiceNow
- - Password (#password) - [REQ] a password associated with username
+ - Password (#password) - [REQ] password associated with username
- - Server (server) - [OPT] server url that should look like "https://kebooladev.service-now.com"
+ - Server (server) - [REQ] server url that should look like "https://kebooladev.service-now.com"
  - Threads (threads) - [OPT] integer that specifies number of threads used to call ServiceNow API for a single row.
 Keep in mind that setting this to a high number and combining with parallel row execution can lead to overload of the source system.
 This can further lead to API returning 5** status codes that will force the extractor to use backoff strategy leading to increased component run times.
 Default number of threads is 8
  - Output bucket (output_bucket) - [OPT] Name of the output bucket.
 If the bucket with specified name does not exit, it will be created automatically.